CITCOM-project/CausalTestingFramework/docs/source/dev/documentation.rst

 -------------------

-The `Sphinx docstring format <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html#the-sphinx-docstring-format>`_ is used throughout the projects codebase to allow for the easy understanding of classes, methods, functions, etc. This format allows for the easy generation of html documentation pages.
-It also checks for docstrings that have been added to the projects PyLint configuration.
+The `Sphinx docstring format <https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html#the-sphinx-docstring-format>`_ is used throughout our project's codebase to allow for the easy understanding of classes, methods and functions.
+This format allows for the easy generation of html documentation pages.
+It also checks for docstrings that have been added to the project's pyLint configuration.

 To install the packages required to work with the documentation, please ensure the projects **dev** dependencies are installed::